jamiedidthis/quartz/content/notes/don’t pledge allegiance to any one ideology.md

 Ideology → purity → supremacy happens all the time.
 Or at best, you get tangled up in labels and abstractions, and the arguments thereof.

-The closest ideologies to my own values are an overlapping hodgepodge of taoism, anarchism, and indigenous animism, with a lil’ sprinkling of socialism, etc. (And indeed, [[notes/individuality is inseparable from community|they keep overlapping in remarkable ways]].)
+The closest ideologies to my own values are an overlapping hodgepodge of taoism, anarchism, and indigenous animism, with a lil’ sprinkling of socialism, etc. (And indeed, [[notes/individuality is inseparable from community|they keep overlapping]].)
 But I am not an *-ist* of any one of those things.

 I hold my core beliefs much more firmly, and therefore my ideologies much more loosely than that.
 Attaching to a label or doctrine is like putting a leash on your neck and asking to be led astray.
 And if we make a healthy world, it’s not going to come from one ideology neatly replacing another.